fcaldas/MetricLearning/README.md

 # MetricLearning
-Metric Learning implementation of a Metric Learning optimization algorithm
+Implementation of a Metric Learning optimization algorithm